aa-it-vasa/IOT2024-labs/lab1_instructions.md

-In order to subscribe to the messages that your Arduino board would send, we need to setup a MQTT client on your desktop (the unbuntu VM in your case).
-The mosquitto MQTT client was already install on the provided VM (see https://mosquitto.org/download/)
+In order to subscribe to the messages that your Arduino board would send, we need to setup a MQTT client on your desktop (the Ubuntu VM in your case).
+The mosquitto MQTT client is already installed on the provided VM (see https://mosquitto.org/download/)

 ## Arduino + Temperature Sensor

-Now we are set to measure room temperature and transmit to a remote MQTT server.
+Now we are set to measure the room temperature and transmit it to a remote MQTT server.

 ### In Turku
 First setup the hardware as shown in the circuit diagram below.